alphagov/government-service-design-manual/service-manual/design-and-content/data-visualisation.md

 ###Checklist
 1. Have you referenced data with a URL?
-2. Have you provided contact details (e.g. a mailto link)?
+2. Have you provided contact details (eg a mailto link)?
 3. Is it clear whether data is internal or public?
 4. Have you been open and transparent with data?